banhkho5a/Banhkho5a_Bot_Release/README.md

 # Ubery_Release
-This repository is dedicated to host all Ubery release
+This repository is dedicated to host all Banhkho5a_Software release